-The 2000 outpatient public use data set contains 11,228 outpatient event records; of these records, 10,937 are associated with persons having a positive person-level weight (PERWT00F).
+The 2004 outpatient public use data set contains 15,779 outpatient event records; of these records, 15,249 are associated with persons having a positive person-level weight (PERWT04F).
 This file includes outpatient event records for all household survey respondents who resided in eligible responding households and reported at least one outpatient event.
+Starting in 2004, new questions were added inquiring whether someone in the family had a visit to an independent lab or testing facility for x-rays or other tests.
+An affirmative answer to these questions would lead to the creation of an office-based provider event record or an outpatient department event record.

-Each record represents one household-reported outpatient event that occurred during calendar year 2000.
-Outpatient visits known to have occurred after December 31, 2000 are not included on this file.
+Each record represents one household-reported outpatient event that occurred during calendar year 2004.
+Outpatient visits known to have occurred after December 31, 2004 are not included on this file.
 Some household respondents may have multiple outpatient events and thus will be represented in multiple records on this file.
 Other household respondents may have reported no outpatient events and thus will have no records on this file.
-These data were collected during the 2000 portion of Round 3, and Rounds 4 and 5 for Panel 4, as well as Rounds 1, 2, and the 2000 portion of Round 3 for Panel 5 of the MEPS HC.
+These data were collected during the 2004 portion of Round 3, and Rounds 4 and 5 for Panel 8, as well as Rounds 1, 2, and the 2004 portion of Round 3 for Panel 9 of the MEPS HC.
 The persons represented on this file had to meet either (a) or (b) below:

-- a) Be classified as a key in-scope person who responded for his or her entire period of 2000 eligibility (i.e., persons with a positive 2000 full-year person-level weight (PERWT00F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT00F > 0).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 2004 eligibility (i.e., persons with a positive 2004 full-year person-level weight (PERWT04F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT04F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive full-year family-level weight (FAMWT00F >0).
-Note that FAMIDYR and FAMWT00F are variables on the 2000 Population Characteristics file.
+That is, the person must have a positive full-year family-level weight (FAMWT04F > 0).
+Note that FAMIDYR and FAMWT04F are variables on the 2004 Population Characteristics file.

-Persons with no outpatient events for 2000 are not included on this file but are represented on the 2000 MEPS person-level files.
-A codebook for the data file is provided in files H51FCB.PDF and H51FCB.ASP.
+Persons with no outpatient visit events for 2004 are not included on this event-level OP file but are represented on the person-level 2004 Full Year Population Characteristics file.

-Each outpatient visit record includes the following information: date of the visit; whether or not the survey respondent saw the doctor; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; and a full-year person-level weight.
+Each outpatient visit record includes the following information: date of the visit; whether or not the survey respondent saw the doctor; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; a full-year person-level weight; variance strata; and variance PSU.

-Data from this file can be merged with the MEPS 2000 Full Year Population Characteristics file using the unique person identifier, DUPERSID, to append person characteristics, such as demographic or health insurance characteristics, to each record.
-Outpatient visit events on this file can also be linked to the MEPS 2000 Medical Conditions File and to the MEPS 2000 Prescribed Medicines File.
+Data from this file can be merged with the MEPS 2004 Full Year Population Characteristics file using the unique person identifier, DUPERSID, to append person characteristics, such as demographic or health insurance characteristics, to each record.
+Outpatient visit events on this file can also be linked to the MEPS 2004 Medical Conditions File and to the MEPS 2004 Prescribed Medicines File.
 Please see Section 5.0 for details on how to merge MEPS data files.